zhx-hub/IFIFusion/README.md

 Download and extract Magnetic Tile train and val images online.

 ## Training
-To train Bet_DeiT-s on MT with 1 gpus for 200 epochs run:
+To train Net_DeiT-s on MT with 1 gpus for 200 epochs run:
 ```
 python -m --use_env main.py --ck-path /path/to/deit_s --batch-size 224 --data-path /path/to/mt --output_dir /path/to/save
 ```